MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ![App Center allows you to track events leading up to your crash](~/diagnostics/images/events.png)

+### Upload a custom crash

+You can upload a custom crash report to App Center and view the details in the App Center Diagnostics UI.
+App Center supports crash logs in two different formats.

+(add example of formats)

+To upload a custom crash:
+1. Make sure you crash logs are formatted correctly
+2. ?

 ### Key Value Pairs

 Xamarin developers can tailor the error report sent to App Center to include additional context for the error by passing a dictionary of string values (as key/value pairs) to the `TrackError` method.
 These properties are completely optional.